No payment is required at the time of placing the order. Payment will be collected upon delivery or collection of goods.

-To purchase bullion, simply create an account on our website and submit your order on the online store or visit our retail shop @ The Central.
-Upon receiving online order, our representative will contact you within 1-3 working days for purchase confirmation and arrangement will be made to self-collect @ The Central.
+To purchase bullion, simply create an account on our website and submit your order on the online store.
+Upon receiving online order, our representative will contact you within 1-3 working days for purchase confirmation and arrangement will be made.

 Payment to be made to “SilverAg Pte Ltd”

 SWIFT Code: MBBESGS2